Hackers Unleash Massive Cyberattack in 72 Countries

 The statement said there were thousands of cyberattacks daily “and Romania is no exception.”

-A top Russian mobile operator said it has also come under cyberattacks that appeared similar to those in Britian.
+A top Russian mobile operator said it has also come under cyberattacks that appeared similar to those in Britain.

 Pyotr Lidov, a spokesman for Megafon, said the attacks froze computers in company’s offices across Russia.
 He said that mobile communications haven’t been affected.
 Lidov said that the attack involved demands of payment of $300 worth to free up the system.